-Today, most basketball trainers are trying to develop the next Kevin Durant.
+Today, most basketball trainers/coaches are trying to find and develop the next Kevin Durant.
 Me?
-Help my Student-Athletes develop from the inside out.
-In doing so, hoping to nurture the next Barack Obama—who just so happens to love basketball.
+Help our Student-Athletes develop from the inside out.
+In doing so, hoping to create the next Steph Curry, who happens to become the next Barack Obama.

 So, my story isn’t about my accolades.

 It’s about how to use life’s obstacles to overcome a fear of failure.
 It’s how I’ve learned from those failures— and my resulting successes—and how you can, too.

 Even in my innocence at the age of 9, I knew my deepest passion would be to inspire others.
 Engaging people and touching their lives through positive influence was a natural outgrowth of being raised by my hero—my mom, Ann Gumbs.

 I watched her empower others, create confidence, and motivate change.
 She was often described as being an inspirational figure in the U.S. Virgin Islands community where I was raised.
 So, when my third-grade teacher asked our class what we wanted to be when we grew up, my response was no surprise to me;. “to be one of the top 5, most influential individuals to every person that knew me.